ThULB/jportal/README.txt

 7. RUNNING
 ======================================
 ======================================
-Once you have followed all steps from chapter 6 you can run a server and watch JPortal in action All you have to do is
+Once you have followed all steps from chapter 6 you can run the server and watch JPortal in action All you have to do is
 - make sure RDBMS is running ($DOCPORTAL_HOME/build/bin/hsqldbstart.sh)
 - $DOCPORTAL_HOME/build/bin/jettystart.sh